maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 I decided to design new actuators based on a spiral shape.
 The idea of this design is to have actuators that are really easy and fast to make (laser cut or 3D-printed), have a high resolution, and do not require specific material.
 Moreover, this kind of design does not need a lot of room.
 To be ideal, the spirals should be made of Teflon and bearings should be added (which we did) but they are not necessary for the machine to work.

-The initial was to directly place the spiral on top of the motor:
+The initial idea was to directly place the spiral on top of the motor:

 <figure> <center>
   <img src="./../../img/mod09/spiral1.jpg" alt="logo text" width="80%" />